Schoonover Stadium

-College baseball stadium in Ohio, U.S.
+College baseball stadium in Kent, Ohio, U.S.

 Olga Mural Field at Schoonover Stadium is a baseball venue located on the campus of Kent State University in Kent, Ohio, United States.
-It is home to the Kent State Golden Flashes baseball team, a member of the National Collegiate Athletic Association (NCAA) in Division I and the Mid-American Conference East Division.
+It is home to the Kent State Golden Flashes baseball team, a member of the Mid-American Conference that competes in the National Collegiate Athletic Association (NCAA) at the Division I level.
 The field opened in 1966 and was previously known as Gene Michael Field from 1990 to 2003.
-The field was renamed in late 2003 and renovated in 2005 with additional upgrades made from 2006 through 2008 and again in 2013 to 2014.
-It has a seating capacity of 1,148 people with a Shaw Sports Turf synthetic playing surface.
+The facility was renamed in late 2003 and renovated in 2005 with additional upgrades made from 2006 through 2008 and again in 2013 to 2014.
+It has a seating capacity of 500 people with a Shaw Sports Turf synthetic playing surface.